 Jo Anne is the Program Manager for the Special Education Resolution Center (SERC).
 She earned a Juris Doctor from the University of Akron, School of Law in 1990, and a bachelor’s degree from Texas Tech University in 1974.
-With 17 years of experience in teaching children, she began practicing law in primarily educational matters.
-During her practice, she served as a Special Consultant to the Oklahoma Commission on Children and Youth regarding special education and Section 504 issues.
-She also served as Attorney Consultant to the legislatively created Education Advisory Panel in Oklahoma.
+With 17 years of experience in teaching children, she transitioned to practicing law, focusing primarily on educational matters.
+During her legal practice, she served as a Special Consultant to the Oklahoma Commission on Children and Youth, addressing special education and Section 504 issues.
+She also served as an Attorney Consultant to the legislatively created Education Advisory Panel in Oklahoma.
 Through her experiences, she has learned the value of resolving disputes at the earliest stage possible.

 Carolina is the Program Manager for the Oklahoma Rehabilitation Council.
 She began her role as Program Manager in March 2018.
-She has experience working with under-served populations with disabilities in Oklahoma as she is bilingual in Spanish.
-Carolina's work experience includes serving as Grant Coordinator for Oklahoma Durable Medical Equipment Reuse Program (OKDMERP) since 2016 and working at the Oklahoma Department of Rehabilitation Services prior to that.
+She has experience working with under-served populations with disabilities in Oklahoma, as she is bilingual in Spanish.
+Her work background includes being the Grant Coordinator for the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP) since 2016 and working at the Oklahoma Department of Rehabilitation Services before that.

 Rodney is the Disability Special Emphasis Program Manager for the Oklahoma National Guard.
-He accepted the invitation to be a part of the ABLE Tech Consumer Advisory Council in October of 2021.
+He joined the ABLE Tech Consumer Advisory Council in October 2021.

-Audrey Farnum works in the Administrative Proceedings Section of the Oklahoma Tax Commission as a staff attorney and Administrative Hearing Officer.
+Audrey Farnum is an Administrative Law Judge for the Oklahoma Tax Commission.
 Her experience with assistive technology includes screen reading software, refreshable Braille displays, document scanning, and OCR, accessible mobile devices, and accessible web design.
-Audrey's hobbies include rowing, tandem cycling, reading, sports, and music.
-She is linked to the Central Oklahoma Chapter of the National Federation of the Blind, the United States Association of Blind Athletes, and the Sports and Recreation Division of the National Federation of the Blind.
+Audrey's hobbies include rowing, cross country skiing, reading, sports, and music.
+She is an active member of the National Federation of the Blind and serves as president of the National Federation of the Blind of Oklahoma.

 Darci accepted the invitation to be a part of the ABLE Tech Consumer Advisory Council in September of 2021.
 She is the parent of a teenage son with Autism, who uses AAC to communicate.